pavel-demin/usb104-a7-notes/sdr-receiver.md

 This is a simple SDR receiver that can be used with GNU Radio.

-This application requires Zmod Digitizer to be connected to the ZMOD A connector of the USB104 A7 board.
+This application requires the Zmod Digitizer module to be connected to the ZMOD A connector of the USB104 A7 board.

 Hardware
 -----